oracle-livelabs/oci/apps-cloud-adventure-cio/03-extend/extend.md

 ## Summary

-The two tasks of this Extension adventure introduced you to a few of the capabilities that customers can leverage to extend Oracle Fusion SaaS applications.
+The two tasks of this Extension adventure introduced you to a few of the capabilities that customers can leverage to extend Oracle Fusion Cloud applications.
 These features allow you to fine tune your Oracle Fusion Cloud Applications for peak performance, business processes tailored to you requirements, and fast, efficient usage.

 You learned how to extend the applications using Oracle Visual Builder Studio to create new screens that leverage both Oracle and non-Oracle data.
 You also learned how to setup and defined a Guided Journey, which provies your users with the real-time, inline guidance and information required to complete their tasks.